-In particular, the four measurable objectives and significance for each are as follows: Objective 1 is to examine if emotions (negative, positive, or neutral) can influence the ability to stop a response following exposure to food vs. non-food stimuli in adolescents with EDs (Study 1).
-The study will shed light on a potential mechanism by which negative affect exacerbates different disordered eating patterns.
+More specifically, the current study includes four measurable objectives, each with a distinct significance.
+Objective 1 is to examine if the experience of emotion (negative, positive, or neutral) influences the ability to inhibit a response following an exposure either to food or non-food stimuli in adolescents with EDs (Study 1).
+Results from the study are expected to shed light on a potential mechanism by which negative affect exacerbates different disordered eating patterns.
 Objective 2 is to assess if experimentally triggering IC can modulate the physiological response (assessed via pupil dilation) to high- and low-calorie food stimuli among adolescents with EDs (Study 2).
-This study will elucidate if the ability to exert control over an automatic emotional response to food differs as a function of the ED type.
-Objective 3 is to determine if priming IC can improve reappraisal in adolescents with EDs (Study 3).
-This study will clarify if activating IC in emotional contexts can improve the ability to reappraise negative emotional content in adolescents with EDs.
-We have collected promising preliminary results for Study 3 as will be detailed below.
+Findings from this study are expected to elucidate whether the ability to exert control over an automatic emotional response to food differs as a function of the ED type.
+Objective 3 is to determine whether priming IC can improve reappraisal in adolescents with EDs (Study 3).
+Results of this study are expected to clarify whether activating IC in emotional contexts can improve the ability to reappraise negative emotional content in adolescents with EDs.
+Our prior work has shown promising preliminary results for Study 3, as will be detailed below.
 Lastly, Objective 4 is to assess whether the primary measures from each of the three studies described above can prospectively predict disordered eating patterns.
-This will be done by conducting a comprehensive assessment of disordered eating at baseline and 3-month follow-up.
+This predictive relationship will be assessed by conducting a comprehensive assessment of disordered eating at baseline and at a 3-month follow-up.